Fauci warns omicron variant will cause record-high coronavirus hospitalizations, deaths in U.S.

 He continued to urge the unvaccinated to get their shots and those who have received only two doses of either the Pfizer or Moderna mRNA vaccines to get booster doses.
-Although vaccines cannot be the only layer of protection against the omicron variant, defeating the pandemic would not be possible without them, he said.
+Although vaccines cannot be the only layer of protection against the omicron variant, he said, defeating the pandemic would not be possible without them.

 Fauci described omicron as “extraordinary,” with a doubling time of two to three days.
 The variant accounts for 50 percent of coronavirus cases in certain regions of the country, which meant it would almost certainly take over as the dominant variant in the United States, he added.